iparr/dev-guides-and-answers/analytics/dual-accounts.md

 	});

-Will result in these events being sent to the primary account.
+…the result will be that these events are sent to the primary account.
 These events will not show in the secondary GA account, unless the above is modified.
+Remember: it is still better to track event-type actions using this technique, rather than trying to register them as a page-view, as this may give a false impression of site traffic.